axambo/beacon/README.md

 There are two relevant files to run the program: a [config file](config_RSF17.md) and a [script file](script_RSF17.md) that should be run sequentially and be self-explanatory.

 Bear in mind that the sound samples used are defined in the class `Beacon.sc` (both names and the directory where they are stored).
 Make sure to rename as appropriate.
+Sounds should be in mono.

 Sound credit list
 ----

 The sounds used come from FreeSound and are published under CC licenses.
 Here is a [full sound credit list](sound_credits_RSF17.md).
+The sample rate of sounds has been set to 44.1Hz and the sample format to 16-bit.